shrikeh/ansible-virtualenv/README.md

 `--use-pip-version` Use the pip version of Ansible rather than the git repository

-[brew]: http://brew.sh/ "Howebrew for Mac"
+[brew]: http://brew.sh/ "Homebrew for Mac"